-Crucially for identification, individual i's second-stage demand for any private good, including the assignable good, depends only on i's own resource share.
-Hence, if we observe one individual-level demand for an assignable good for each household member, and make an identifying assumption restricting preference heterogeneity, we can in general identify resource shares.
+Crucially for identification, individual i's second-stage demand for any private good, including the assignable good, depends only on observables, i's own resource share, and i's own preference parameters.
+Hence, if we observe individual-level expenditure for one assignable good for each household member, and make an identifying assumption restricting preference heterogeneity, we can in general identify resource shares.
 The advantage of this approach is that identification requires individual-level demand for one good only, rather than the whole unobservable individual-level expenditure system.
 The structural model simplifies the mapping from household-level expenditures to individual-level expenditures, so that we only need to estimate a very limited number of parameters (the resource share parameters).